WARNING: This document is for an older version of iTerm2.

 it2dl program downloads files.
 This is useful when you are ssh'ed to a remote host.
 The downloaded files are placed in your Downloads folder.

 Fetches a session variable.
-For information about variables, see Scripting Fundamentals.
+For a list of session variables, see the Badges page.

 Example: it2getvar session.name